 Are 90s Image and Valiant Comic Books Good Investments?

 So we get this all the time.
-Someone hears that their 90s comics are worth little to nothing, and decides to hold them for another 10-20 years in hopes that they will go up in the future.
-We usually don't give investment advice here and this is purely our opinion, but know that the chances of Image and Valiant comics from the 90s being worth thousands of dollars are incredibly slim.
+Someone hears that their 90s Valiant comics are worth little to nothing, and tells us they will hold them for another 10-20 years in hopes that they will go up in the future.
+This is your comic collection and you can do what you want, and all we will say is that you should look up past sales data on these comic books (do as much research as possible).

-We've had some customers ask if a future movie will help these comic books increase in value and we regret to inform everyone that there has already been a Valiant movie starring Vin Diesel (Bloodshot).
-The movie caused the comics featuring the first appearance of Bloodshot to see a slight bump in price, but a less than stellar performance in theaters caused the comics to drop right back down in price.
+We've also had some customers ask if a future movie will help these comic books increase in value and we regret to inform everyone that there has already been a Valiant movie starring Vin Diesel (Bloodshot).
+The movie caused the comics featuring the first appearance of Bloodshot to see a slight bump in price, but a less-than-stellar performance in theaters caused the comics to drop right back down in price.

 But I Saw My Image and/or Valiant Comic(s) Selling for $900 on eBay

 This happens all the time.
 We get a call from someone selling comic books and they say that they want $900 for a random Image or a Valiant comic book.
 We hit the brakes and ask where they came up with this price.
 They then tell us that they saw the same comic selling for $1,000 on eBay.
 Here is where we have to remind you TO BE THOROUGH IN YOUR RESEARCH.

 We stress this in all of our blog posts/guides, but please don't go online, search one source, and think of it as gospel.
 If you have a random Image or a Valiant comic book, the chances of it being valuable are slim and if it isn't on the list we've provided, then chances are that you're out of luck (our list isn't all-inclusive, but still is a good starting point when looking for valuable 90s Image and Valiant comics).